Mary Moorman (1946 - 2020) - Obituary

 Mary Jane was born in Kansas City, MO, August 22, 1946 the daughter of Eugene C. and Nettie J. (Burton) Robinson III.
 She married Gilbert W. Moorman, September 16, 1967 in Harrisonville, MO and he survives.

 Also surviving are her children: Amy (husband J.T.)
 Moorman Britton, Chad (wife Jenifer Denise) Moorman, both of Sherman, IL, and Adam (wife Cheryl) Moorman of Tampa, FL.
 She has seven grandchildren: Alicia, Thomas and Jackson Britton, Drake, Dawson, and Camille Moorman and Gavyn Gregory.
-A step-brother, Bill (wife Becky) Rook of O'Fallon, IL, a step-sister, Barb (husband Al) Dietrich of Overland Park, KS, several nieces, nephews and cousins, including Claudia George of Castle Rock, CO and Gayle Johnson of Clinton, MO who were like sisters to her.
+A step-brother, Bill (wife Becky) Rook of O'Fallon, IL, a step-sister, Barb (husband Al) Dietrich of Overland Park, KS, several nieces, nephews and cousins, including John Burton of Running Springs, CA, Claudia George of Castle Rock, CO and Gayle Johnson of Clinton, MO who were like sisters to her.

 Her parents preceded her in death.